JuanjoSalvador/moc-twitter-sharing/README.md

 Line must be `ExecCommand1 = /home/<YOUR_USER>/.moc/scripts/now-playing.rb`.
 Then, save the file and close it.

 Now you're ready to share your "#NowPlaying" with MOC.
+Time to configure Twitter token and API keys.

 ###### Use